Experts Opinion

 Ethical Concerns in VR Applications

-How do you address ethical concerns in developing VR applications for brain health or education regarding privacy, data security, and potential negative effects?
+How do you address ethical concerns regarding privacy, data security, and potential negative effects in developing VR applications for brain health or education?

-Many of these issues are now being taken very seriously, especially when it comes to Meta and the constant scrutiny it faces.
-Personally, I find it rather foolish to continue attacking them, given that they have completely restructured their teams and company to prioritize data privacy, data rights, and responsible data usage.
-They have dedicated individuals working full-time to uphold these ethical standards.
-Sometimes, we tend to perceive the world as more sinister than it actually is, especially when we are not directly involved.
-It's easy to judge from a distance without truly knowing the people involved, but I do.
+Sometimes, we tend to perceive the world as more sinister than it actually is.
+Especially when we are not directly involved.
+It’s easy to judge from a distance without truly knowing the people involved, but I do.
 And from my perspective, they are decent individuals.
-I don't have any special connection to anyone there, and they rarely even respond to my emails.
-Hence, I don't have any valid reason to make such claims.
+I don’t have any special connection to anyone there, and they rarely even respond to my emails.
+Hence, I don’t have any valid reason to make such claims.
 What I do know is that they are real people with solid backgrounds, impressive credentials, and exceptional intellect.
 They are not mere robots or fictional characters; they are genuine human beings with remarkable minds.
 They take these matters seriously.

 Moreover, they are well aware that regulatory bodies like the FTC in the US closely monitor these issues.
 For instance, due to concerns about data collection, China-owned TikTok is currently facing or may have already faced bans in some US states.
-The gravity of these issues is widely recognized, and there are even nonprofit organizations solely dedicated to addressing them.
-It's a highly debated topic, and only a fool would dare engage in unethical practices in this domain.
+People widely recognize the gravity of these issues, and some nonprofit organizations focus entirely on addressing them.
+The topic sparks intense debate, and only a fool would dare engage in unethical practices in this field.

-However, there will always be individuals, be they criminals or simply ignorant people, who make mistakes.
+However, individuals, be they criminals or simply ignorant people, will always make mistakes.
 Fortunately, I know for a fact that people at Meta, Pico, HTC, and other companies like Apple are at the forefront, proactively anticipating potential problems and devising ways to safeguard these important aspects.

 Future Goals and Contributions